Vocational Programs at Diman

 Diman Technical Institute offers Licensed Practical Nursing (LPN) program on a tuitioned basis.
 There is a one year Day Program and two year Evening Program offered to district and out-of-district residents.
 For more information, contact the School of Practical Nursing at 508-672-2970 or the Post Secondary Coordinator, Michelle Letendre at 508-678-2891, ext.
 1320.

 The Greater Fall River Vocational School District/Diman Regional Vocational-Technical High School prohibits discrimination on the basis of race, color, religion, creed, sex, age, marital status, national origin, mental or physical disability, political belief or affiliation, veteran status, sexual orientation, gender identity and expression, genetic information and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
-Furthermore, District/School policy includes prohibitions of harassment of students and employees, i.e., racial harassment, sexual harassment, and retaliation for filing complaints of discrimination.DIRECTOR OF PUPIL PERSONAL SERVICES
+Furthermore, District/School policy includes prohibitions of harassment of students and employees, i.e., racial harassment, sexual harassment, and retaliation for filing complaints of discrimination.DIRECTOR OF GUIDANCE AND ADMISSIONS

 DIMAN REGIONAL VOCATIONAL TECHNICAL HIGH SCHOOL